redis-field-engineering/redis-connect-dist/Connectors/mssql/demo/README.md

 # Prerequisites

 Docker compatible [*nix OS](https://en.wikipedia.org/wiki/Unix-like) and Docker installed.
+<br>Please have 8 vCPU*, 8GB RAM and 50GB storage for this demo to function properly.
+Adjust the resources based on your requirements.
+For HA, at least have 2 RedisCDC instances deployed on separate hosts.</br>
 <br>Execute the following commands (copy & paste) to download and setup RedisCDC MSSQL Connector and demo scripts.
 i.e.</br>
 ```bash